-(3) The (2) Until July 1, 2017, the members of the task force, and 2 3 on and after July 1, 2017, the members of the committee shall include, but not be limited to, (a) representatives from the legislative, 4 5 executive, and judicial branches of government.
-The representatives from 6 the legislative and judicial branches shall be nonvoting, ex officio 7 members, (b) no fewer than three young adults currently or previously in foster care which may be filled on a rotating basis by members of Project 8 9 Everlast or a similar youth support or advocacy group, (c) a representative from the juvenile probation system, (d) the executive 10 11 director of the Foster Care Review Office, (e) one or more representatives from a child welfare advocacy organization, (f) one or 12 more representatives from a child welfare service agency, (g) one or more 13 14 representatives from an agency providing independent living services, (h) 15 one or more representatives of a child-care institution as defined in section 43-4703, (i) one or more current or former foster parents, (j) 16 17 one or more parents who have experience in the foster care system, (k) one or more professionals who have relevant practical experience such as 18 a caseworker, and (1) one or more guardians ad litem who practice in 19 juvenile court.
-20

-21 (4) (3) On or before July 1, 2016, the Nebraska Children's 22 Commission shall appoint the members of the task force.
-On July 1, 2017, 23 the members of the task force shall become members of the committee, 24 shall serve the amount of time remaining on their initial terms of 25 office, and are eligible for reappointment by the Nebraska Children's 26 Commission.
+(3) The (2) Until July 1, 2017, the members of the task force, and on and after July 1, 2017, the members of the committee shall include, but not be limited to, (a) representatives from the legislative, executive, and judicial branches of government.
+The representatives from the legislative and judicial branches shall be nonvoting, ex officio members, (b) no fewer than three young adults currently or previously in foster care which may be filled on a rotating basis by members of Project Everlast or a similar youth support or advocacy group, (c) a representative from the juvenile probation system, (d) the executive director of the Foster Care Review Office, (e) one or more representatives from a child welfare advocacy organization, (f) one or more representatives from an agency providing independent living services, (h) one or more representatives of a child-care institution as defined in section 43-4703, (i) one or more current or former foster parents, (j) one or more 43-4703, (i) one or more current or former foster parents, (j) one or more parents who have experience in the foster care system, (k) one or more professionals who have relevant practical experience such as a caseworker, and (1) one or more guardians ad litem who practice in juvenile court. - (4) (3) On or before July 1, 2016, the Nebraska Children's Commission shall appoint the members of the task force.
+On July 1, 2017, the members of the task force shall become members of the committee, shall serve the amount of time remaining on their initial terms of office, and are eligible for reappointment by the Nebraska Children's Commission.
 Members shall be appointed for terms of two years.
-The 27 Nebraska Children's Commission commission shall appoint a chairperson or chairpersons of the committee and may fill vacancies on the committee as 28 29 such vacancies occur.

-30 (5) (4) The committee shall provide a written report with 31 recommendations regarding the initial and ongoing implementation of the federal Preventing Sex Trafficking and Strengthening Families Act, as 1 such act existed on January 1, 2017, and the Nebraska Strengthening 2 3 Families Act and related efforts to improve normalcy for children in to the 4 foster care and related populations Nebraska Children's 5 Commission, the Health and Human Services Committee of the Legislature, 6 the Department of Health and Human Services, and the Governor by 7 September 1 of each year.
-The report to the Health and Human Services 8 Committee of the Legislature shall be submitted electronically.
+The Nebraska Children's Commission shall appoint a chairperson or chairpersons of the committee and may fill vacancies on the committee as such vacancies occur. - (5) (4) The committee shall provide a written report with recommendations regarding the initial and ongoing implementation of the federal Preventing Sex Trafficking and Strengthening Families Act, as such act existed on January 1, 2017, and the Nebraska Strengthening Families Act, as such act existed on Sandary 1, improve normalcy for children in foster care and related populations to the Nebraska Children's Commission, the Health and Human Services Committee of the Legislature, the Department of Health and Human Services, and the Governor by September 1 of each year.
+The report to the Health and Human Services Committee of the Legislature shall be submitted electronically.

-9 Sec.
-18. Section 68-1212, Reissue Revised Statutes of Nebraska, is 10 amended to read:
+Sec.
+18. Section 68-1212, Reissue Revised Statutes of Nebraska, is amended